PeterPawn/YourFritz/reported_threats/480894/README.md

 2016-11-20 04:30 - Problem was probably already fixed with version 113.06.69-41875, released as public beta version at 2016-11-04 (less than 4 weeks after first details were available on IPPF and in less than five months after my first message to vendor)

 2016-11-23 08:43 - A delayed response from vendor arrived today in the morning - the problem was fixed with version 113.06.69-41756, released at 2016-11-01 (three weeks ago).
 Mitigations to protect the owner and the description of available fixes were updated again (see above).

+2017-04-19 16:45 - I've done a final check with version 113.06.83 (on a 7490 device) and found the problem solved.
+Even if this version isn't available yet for the 6490 model, I will close this case here - the chances are good, that the fix will be contained in the next 6490 version too.